 6. Tea Towel

 A tea towel is the perfect wrap for a food themed gift.
-Bake up some goodies and wrap them up in a useful & pretty tea towel for the perfect not too specific gift! (aka suitable for anyone on your list!)
-These tea towels from Canadian designer Avril Loreti are some of my absolute faves!
+Bake up some goodies and wrap them up in a useful & pretty tea towel for the perfect ‘not too specific’ gift! (aka suitable for anyone on your list!)
+This shop has some adorable modern tea towel designs including the lemon branches pictured here!

 7. Music Sheets & Book Pages